2023 Most Popular Allied Health Professions Bachelor's Degree Trade Schools

 This translates to an average monthly loan payment of $608, based on a 10-year repayment plan.

-University of Southern Maine came in at #11 in this year’s edition of the Most Popular Allied Health Professions Bachelor’s Degree Trade Schools ranking.
-University of Southern Maine is a moderately-sized public school located in the small city of Portland.
+University of Southern Maine did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
+It came in at #11 on the list.
+University of Southern Maine is a moderately-sized public school located in the city of Portland.

 Of the 78 students majoring in allied health at University of Southern Maine, 19% are male and 81% are female.